FellowshipOfTheGame/comic-sans/README.md

 - [X] Improve Boss action system.
 - [X] Add sound tagging system to AudioController to better control sounds.
 - [X] Improve prefab pooling system (take some aspects from the Audio system).
+- [x] Better indicate some Boss attacks so Players can't die without knowing what was coming.
+- [x] Add instructions screen.
+- [x] Finalize the new Boss.

 ---